polyfy/polylith/readme.md

 When we run the `test` command, the tool will detect which components, bases and projects have been affected since the last stable point in time.
 Based on this information, it will go through all the affected projects, one at a time, and run the component, base, and project tests that are included in each project.
-This set of tests will be executed in isolation from its own class loader which will speed up the test execution and make it more reliable.
+This set of tests will be executed in isolation from its own classloader which will speed up the test execution and make it more reliable.
 Libraries from both the `src` and `test` context (and libraries that they depend on) will be used when the tests are executed.
 If `:verbose` is given when running the tests, the libraries and paths that are being used will be printed out.